-If you are unhappy about the way the Council has assessed your application, you should formally write to the Housing Needs Manager to ask for a review of the Council's decision about your application.
+Please write to the Housing Needs Manager to ask for a review of the council's decision.
 This is a legal right under the Homelessness Act 2002.
 You may wish to have the following items reviewed:

 - The points award, including disrepair, medical, special needs, social/welfare needs and special case assessments

 - Removal or cancellation of a Housing List application